0xbadfca11/fat32format/README.md

 ### Alignment awareness
 Original fat32format allocates only necessary size to metadata.
 This isn't always aligned cluster.
-Modified fat32format always round up 1MiB.
+Modified fat32format always round up 1 MiB.

 NOTE: FAT32 is different from NTFS, metadata exists between start of the partition and first cluster.

+### Immutable AUTORUN.INF
+You can not open, read, write, rename, move or delete this on Windows OS.
+Only re-format can delete this. (or delete from non-Windows OS)

+NOTE: This behavior is undocumented.
+It does not guarantee also be the same behavior in the future.

 ### Strict drive letter
 Original fat32format accepts